- December 13, 2015

 Many years ago, when I was doing my A’ Levels, my English teacher gave us three basic rules of thumb to apply when reading texts: 1) What is the author trying to achieve?
 2) To what extent does he/she succeed on his/her terms?
 3) To what extent does he/she succeed on your terms?

-Conventional wisdom on the subject tended to present terrorism as an eruption of irrational and monstrous violence whose essential aim was nothing less than terror itself.
-The practitioners of this kind of violence were often depicted as moral aliens and wild beasts who were beyond rationality and understanding, and these representations often acted as a pretext for ‘virtuous’ counterterrorist violence, in which the extermination of terrorists could become a ‘sacred duty’, as the anthropologist Edmund Leach once put it.
+Invariably terrorism was presented as a toxic and monstrous activity, practised by moral aliens beyond rationality and understanding, and these representations often acted as a pretext for ‘virtuous’ counterterrorist violence, in which the violent extermination of terrorists could become a ‘sacred duty’, as the anthropologist Edmund Leach once put it.

-Privately, governments might have a very keen understanding of their opponents, their tactics, strategies and political goals, but this knowledge rarely informed public debate about terrorism and was often deliberately concealed from the wider society.
+Privately, governments might have a very different understanding of their terrorist opponents, and were able to analyse their tactics, strategies and political goals, but this knowledge rarely informed public debate about terrorism and was sometimes deliberately concealed.

-Generally speaking, in the course of terrorist emergencies, civil society is discouraged from thinking or talking about terrorism beyond the very narrow parameters that governments seek to impose or disseminate.
-The events of the last week have brought home to me how narrow these parameters have become.
-Over the last few days I have often heard my words and those of my fellow-blogger Chris Floyd described as ‘unacceptable’ by the Labour MP Emma Reynolds and others.
+The events of the last week have brought home to me once again how narrow these parameters can be.
+Again and again over the last few days I have heard my words and those of my fellow-blogger Chris Floyd described as ‘unacceptable’ by the Labour MP Emma Reynolds and others.

-Leaving aside the question as to whether Reynolds has even read or understood the pieces she has condemned, and the extent to which she was merely using them for political purposes, the hysteria and outrage that she and others expressed so readily nevertheless demonstrates that our current emergency is not that different from many of its predecessors.
+Leaving aside the question as to whether Reynolds has even read or understood the pieces she has condemned – not to mention the political calculations behind such condemnation – the anathema that she and so many others have pronounced so readily nevertheless demonstrates once again that even our supposedly unprecedented global terrorist emergency is not that different from many of its predecessors.

-Often we are told that jihadists are ‘death cults’ with no political aims beyond death, even when it is very clear that their organizations are using violence – however extreme and horrific – strategically for political purposes.
-Politicians like to tell us that these groups – whether al Qaeda or Daesh – are a new form of fascism comparable to Nazism – an explanation that should make it possible to understand them in political terms, yet try and write about the political context in which these groups emerged, as Chris Floyd attempted to do after the Paris massacres, and you hear that this ‘unacceptable..
+Politicians like to tell us that these groups – whether al Qaeda or Daesh – are a new form of fascism comparable to Nazism – an explanation that should make it possible to understand them in political terms, yet try and write about the political context in which these groups emerged, as Chris Floyd attempted to do after the Paris massacres, and you hear that this ‘unacceptable.’

-Again and again, ill-thought-out and often blatantly opportunistic forms of military intervention have helped create precisely the kinds of conditions in which al-Qaeda type formations thrive, while heavy-handed and authoritarian campaigns against ‘radicalization’ at home have only exacerbated the bitterness, alienation and anger that makes it easier for such groups to recruit.
+Again and again, reckless, strategically-incoherent and just plain opportunistic military interventions have helped create precisely the conditions in which al-Qaeda formations thrive, while heavy-handed and authoritarian campaigns against ‘radicalization’ at home have only exacerbated the bitterness, alienation and anger that makes it easier for such groups to recruit.

-The result is a global terrorist emergency that, unlike its predecessors, is not only global, but is potentially indefinite, because it is unfolding in so many countries and in so many different contexts.
+The result is a global terrorist emergency that, unlike its predecessors, is not only global, has the potential to go on indefinitely, precisely because it is unfolding in so many countries and in so many different contexts.

-The consequences of this situation have already been disastrous, and unless we can get to grips with it, and design appropriate strategies, both abroad and at home, they will certainly get worse and we will never find our way out on this dire trajectory of terrorist massacre, war, national security authoritarianism and racism that is choking our world to death.
+So unless we can get to grips with this phenomenon and design appropriate strategies, it will grind on and on and will certainly get worse and we will never find our way out on this dire trajectory of terrorist massacre, war, national security authoritarianism and racism that is slowly choking our world to death.

-In order to do that we need to be able to talk and think openly about terrorism and terrorists, regardless of whether governments and politicians find what we say ‘acceptable’, because the evidence of the last fifteen years suggests that too many governments are not thinking about it at all, and that if they have applied the three very useful questions that my English teacher once recommended many years ago to the current state of emergency, then they are not telling us the answers.
+In order to do that we need to be able to talk and think openly about terrorism and terrorists, regardless of whether governments and politicians find what we say ‘acceptable’, because the evidence of the last fifteen years suggests that too many governments are not thinking about it at all.